 \subsection{Formation of molecular spacer and nanoparticle bridge}

 Biphenyl-4,4'-dithiol (BPDT) molecules in solid form from Sigma Aldrich are dissolved in ethanol to form a 3~mM solution.
 Each chip is incubated in 3~ml of this solution for 2 hours \cite{ahmed_structural_2021}.
-The sample with self assembled monolayer (SAM) of BPDT is then cleaned several times with ethanol to remove unbinded molecules.
-To form the nanoparticle bridge, 5~$\mu$l of 1:100 diluted \textit{Nanopartz} 150~nm OD100 gold nanoparticle solution is dropcasted on the sample and evaporated until the edge of the droplet passes across the slit.
-Due to the capillary forces, the edge has higher concentration of nanoparticles and leaves some nanoparticles in the slit \cite{flauraud_nanoscale_2017}.
+The sample with the self-assembled monolayer (SAM) of BPDT is then cleaned several times with ethanol to remove unbound molecules.
+To form the nanoparticle bridge, 5~$\mu$l of 1:100 diluted \textit{Nanopartz} 150~nm OD100 gold nanoparticle solution is drop cast on the sample and evaporated until the edge of the droplet passes across the slit.
+Due to the capillary forces, the edge has a higher concentration of nanoparticles and leaves some nanoparticles in the slit \cite{flauraud_nanoscale_2017}.
 In the final device, the electrodes with molecular SAM are bridged by a few nanoparticles as shown in the SEM image in Fig.~\ref{figSI:SEM}.

-We found that instances with a single nanoparticle have a low probability to establish good contact with the electrodes.
+We found that instances with a single nanoparticle have a low probability of establishing good contact with the electrodes.
 Having more nanoparticles increases the probability of making a successful contact.
-Note that all the discussion in the main text does not rely on having a single particle bridging the electrodes; having more than one simply increases the total number of molecules potentially participating to conductance and light emission by inelastic electron tunneling.
+Note that all the discussion in the main text does not rely on having a single particle bridging the electrodes; having more than one simply increases the total number of molecules potentially participating in conductance and light emission by inelastic electron tunneling.
 Similarly, the different plasmonic modes that enhance and reshape the emission spectrum may equally be associated with distinct nanoparticles, our model remains fully valid.